Adapters View

 Configuring Adapters

-Once an adapter is added to the list, you can check and edit its properties by right-clicking on it and selecting the View Properties menu item (see the figure below), this will open the Properties View, as long as this view is open you can visualize other adapters properties just by selecting them on the Adapters View.
+Once an adapter is added to the list, you can configure its properties by right-clicking on the adapter and selecting the View Properties menu item (see the figure below).
+This will open the Properties view, where the properties can be edited.
+As long as the Properties view is open, it will show the properties of the selected adapter in the Adapters View.

 Ubiqua provides shortcuts to some of these configurations; configure radio, protocol stack, and channel are options in the adapter contextual menu.
 Right click on an adapter and make your selection, Ubiqua will automatically restart the adapter if it was running.